Carl Jung Biography

 Freud would be seduced by the prestige and personality of Jung and would soon see in him the spiritual son that could ensure the survival of psychoanalysis, so much so as Jung was not Jewish.

 Intense, professional and friendship bonds form between the two, with an ambivalence dominated by the inclination

-of Jung to underestimate himself in comparison with Freud, the fervor of his devotion to the "father" of psychoanalysis and oneiric hostility (emphasized by Freud in the common interpretation of dreams).(1)
+of Jung to underestimate himself in comparison with Freud.
+The fervor of his devotion to the "father" of psychoanalysis is counterbalanced by his oneiric hostility (emphasized by Freud in

 Jung had a swift ascension in the hierarchy of psychoanalysis.
 He became the editor of Jahrbuch.

-In 1908, he traveled to the United States and in 1910 he became the first president o the
+In 1909, he traveled with Freud to the United States and in 1910 he became the first president o the International Psychoanalytic Association.

-In the practice of dream interpretation, Jung introduces the method of amplification, illustrated in a great number of books, such as P
+Regarding the method of dream interpretation, Jung introduces the method of amplification, illustrated in his works, such as Psychology and Alchemy.

 1. A paper commenting on a dream of Carl Jung treats of this issue.
 You may order the PDF version of the paper here.

 2. To consult the bibliography of Jung click here.